Michael E. Greenberg: Research

 In 2010, the Greenberg lab discovered a new class of RNAs called enhancer RNAs (eRNA), RNAs that are transcribed from enhancer regions of chromosomes.
 Greenberg and colleagues found that eRNAs are transcribed in response to neuronal activity, and function to control the expression of other genes in cells.
 The role of eRNAs in regulating gene expression in health and disease is continuing to be explored in various fields, such as cancer research.

-His research has also explored the molecular biology and genetics of autism spectrum disorders, specifically in Rett syndrome, a disorder that is caused by mutations in MeCP2, a methyl-DNA binding protein that regulates transcription.
+Greenberg has also researched the molecular biology and genetics of autism spectrum disorders, specifically in Rett syndrome, a disorder that is caused by mutations in MeCP2, a methyl-DNA binding protein that regulates transcription.
 His studies have examined the experience-dependent gene program in mouse models of Rett syndrome, and specifically, how mutations in MeCP2 disrupt the expression of particularly long genes in the brain.

-The Greenberg lab is also studying activity-dependent gene expression in human neurons, and is comparing this program of gene expression to other mammals and other primates.
+The Greenberg lab is currently studying activity-dependent gene expression in human neurons, and is comparing this program of gene expression to other mammals and other primates.
 In 2016, he and his colleagues identified a gene that is selectively induced in human and primate brains following stimulation.
 They found that the gene, called osteocrin, while expressed in mouse bone and muscle, is not detected in rodent brains, and that its inducible expression in primate neurons is conferred by the evolution of DNA regulatory elements that bind the activity-dependent transcription factor, MEF2.

+Publications

 Greenberg is the author of more than 200 articles and serves on the editorial boards of the following journals, among others: Journal of Neuroscience; Learning & Memory; Neuron; and Molecular & Cellular Neuroscience.
-He has mentored a number of successful neuroscientists, including Morgan Sheng, David Ginty, Azad Bonni, Anne Brunet, Ricardo Dolmetsch, Anirvan Ghosh, and Hilmar Bading.